delperdang/lexcredendi/README.md

 # LexCredendi

-This is a simple Django 3 project configured to be deployed on AWS with a MySQL RDS instance.
+This is a simple Django 3 project configured to be deployed to Docker with a PostgreSQL backend.
 The function of this web app is to provide quick access to prayers, apologetics, readings and more to support Catholic users.

 ## Features

 - Django web framework
-- MySQL database support with mysqlclient
+- PostgreSQL database support with psycopg
-- Web Scraping with beautifulsoup4 for calendar and readings
+- Web Scraping with Beautiful Soup for calendar and readings
 - Automatic timezone detection thanks to django-tz-detect
 - Context processing of liturgical season using python-dateutil
 - Automatic protocol elevation (HTTP to HTTPS)